CaliHam/overlook/README.md

 - Managers can also search for a customer by name to view their current bookings.

+#### Future Additions
+- Managers will be able to book a room for a customer
+- Managers can delete any upcoming booking for a customer
+- Add dark mode functionality so that when a user clicks an indicated button, the site's palette shifts.

 ## Installation
 1. `fork` this repository and/or `clone` it to local
 1. Once you have cloned the repo, change (cd) into the directory and install the project dependencies.
 Run `npm install` or `npm i` to install project dependencies.